A Halmos-von Neumann theorem for actions of general groups: Halmos-von Neumann for general groups

 \begin{remark} For abelian $G$, the character space $G^*$ of $G$ maps bijectively to the dual $\hat{G}$ of $G$ by mapping every character to the one-dimensional representation $G\rightarrow \mathscr{L}(\C),\, t \mapsto \chi(t)$ as a consequence of Schur's lemma (cf. \cite[Corollary 3.6]{Foll2016}\footnote{The cited result assumes $G$ to be locally compact, but the proof still works in our situation.}). \end{remark}

 For locally compact groups it is common to consider unitary representations on Hilbert spaces.
 The following important result allows to allows to turn any finite-dimensional representation into a unitary representation (see \cite[Lemma 7.1.1]{DeEc2009}\footnote{ The quoted result treats the case of compact groups.
-However, since the closure of the image of a given finite-dimensional representation of $F$ is compact, the lemma also holds in general.}).
+However, since the closure of the image of a given finite-dimensional representation (which is bounded by definition) of $G$ is compact, the lemma also holds in general.}).

 \begin{lemma} Let $\pi$ be a finite-dimensional representation. \begin{enumerate}[(i)] \item There is an inner product $(\,\cdot \mid \cdot\, )$ on $E_\pi$ with respect to which $\pi$ becomes a unitary group representation. \item If $\pi$ is irreducible and unitary with respect to two inner products $(\,\cdot \mid \cdot\, )_1$ and $(\,\cdot \mid \cdot\, )_2$ on $E_\pi$, then there is $c > 0$ with $(\,\cdot \mid \cdot\, )_2 = c \cdot (\,\cdot \mid \cdot\, )_1$. \end{enumerate} \end{lemma}